ameya005/MNISTOpenCV/README.md

 MNIST Dataset Unpacker:
 =======================

-*bold*Requires OpenCV 2.1 or greater
+Requires OpenCV 2.1 or greater

 Generates images of the handwritten digit dataset using OpenCV.
 Also generates the labels for the testing and training dataset

-*bold*Usage : ./digitExtractor.cpp [] - extracts digits as images
+Usage : 		./digitExtractor.cpp [] - extracts digits as images
 				options: train - unpacks the training dataset indirectory "Train" test - unpacks the test dataset in directory "Test"